Educational Foundations (EDFN)

 EDFN-406.
 Human Development And Learning.
 3 Hours.

 The study of theories and principles of development of school age children and youth.
 Focus on current theories and research and their implications for learning and identification of teaching practices that facilitate the acquisition of intellectual and social skills of children and youth.
 Attention to characteristics covered by PL.94-142 as well as differences due to social, cultural and ethnic factors.
 Twenty hours of classroom observation required.
+A federal background check will be required for in-person school observations.

 EDFN-407.
 Learning Theories And Educational Practices.
 3 Hours.

 Analysis of classroom learning and management in terms of principles and theories of learning and motivation and recent research on effective teaching.
 Twenty hours of classroom observations required.
+A federal background check will be required for in-person school observations.

-Prerequisite: College of Education Admission with a score of Y.
+Prerequisite: College of Education Admission YES.

 EDFN-409.
 Individual Differences And Educational Practice.
 3 Hours.